xyproto/orbiton/README.md

 * Configuration-free, for better and for worse.
 * Provides syntax highlighting for Go, C++, Markdown, Bash and several other languages.
 There is generic syntax highlighting.
 * The syntax highlighting is instant.
-* Syntax highlighting can be toggled with `ctrl-t` and the `NO_COLOR` environment variable can be set to disable all colors.
+* The `NO_COLOR` environment variable can be set to disable all colors.
 * Rainbow parentheses makes lines with many parentheses easier to read.
 * Limited to the VT100 standard, so hotkeys like `ctrl-a` and `ctrl-e` must be used instead of `Home` and `End`.
 * Compiles with either `go` or `gccgo`.